soumyadip1997/qepsilon/README.md

 ## Running feature extraction scripts

-Then for extracting the features of all the decoys run the scripts in Feat_script directory-
+For extracting the features of all the decoys run the scripts in Feat_script directory-